 Wellness Services for All CPYB Summer Students:

 On-site physical therapy is available by the licensed professionals of Cardin & Miller Physical Therapy.
 Students are seen by appointment only and must sign up for an appointment time.
 Each visit is $20 and all students must have a signed physical therapy consent form in order to make an appointment with the PT.
-PT is available on Monday, Tuesday, Wednesday and Thursday from 6 - 9 p.m. and Saturday 8 a.m.- 12 noon at CPYB Warehouse Studios.
+PT is available Monday - Friday from 6 - 8 p.m. and Saturday 9 a.m.- 12 noon at CPYB Warehouse Studios.

 Fees for physical therapy and massage therapy sessions will be charged within one week of the appointment to the financial information provided in the student's family portal.

 The nurse consultant is available to provide in-person care for dorm students from 7:30-11 a.m.
 Monday-Friday and 6-9:30 p.m.
 Monday, Wednesday and Friday in Adams Hall.